The Center Conjecture for thick spherical buildings

 The antipodal involution $v\mapsto -v$ is type preserving for the spherical Coxeter complexes of type $I_2(m)$ ($m$ even), $B_n$ ($n\geq 3$), $D_{2n}$ ($n\geq 2$), $H_3$, $H_4$, $F_4$, $E_7$ and $E_8$.
 It exchanges the types $1\leftrightarrow 2$ in $I_2(m)$ for $m$ odd; the types $i\leftrightarrow (n+1-i)$, for $i=1,\dots,[\frac{n}{2}]$ in $A_n$; the types $1\leftrightarrow 2$, in $D_{2n+1}$, $n\geq 2$ and the types $2\leftrightarrow 6$ and $3\leftrightarrow 5$ in $E_6$.

+In order to deduce the geometric properties of Coxeter complexes listed in Section~\ref{sec:coxeter} one needs to do several computations in the vector space realizations of the Coxeter complexes.
+We will not write down each computation but instead explain the general ideas of how to do these computations in the following remarks.

-Suppose $xy$ is an edge of $S$ of type $ij$.
+\begin{rem}[Singular 1- and 2-spheres] Suppose $xy$ is an edge of $S$ of type $ij$.
 By deleting the vertex with label $j$ from the Dynkin diagram of $(S,W)$, we obtain the Dynkin diagram of $(\Si_y S, Stab_W(y))$.
 We can easily read off this Dynkin diagram which type the antipode of $\ora{yx}$ in $\Si_y S$ has.
 Say it has type $k$, then the edge $xy$ extends to a segment of type $ijk$.
 Repeating this procedure and taking into account the lengths of the different types of segments (which can be deduced from the description of the fundamental Weyl chamber), we can determine the different singular 1-spheres in $S$.
-A similar consideration can be used to determine the 2-dimensional singular bigons bounded by singular segments and with it the 2-dimensional singular spheres.
+A similar consideration can be used to determine the 2-dimensional singular bigons bounded by singular segments and with it the 2-dimensional singular spheres. \end{rem}

-To determine the different types of segments modulo the action of the Weyl group connecting a vertex of type $i$ with a vertex of type $j$, it suffices to compute the vertices of type $j$ in the spherical bigon $\beta_i:=CH(\triangle, \wht{v_i})\subset S$, where $\wht{v_i}$ is the vertex antipodal to $v_i$.
+\begin{rem}[Types of segments between vertices] To determine the different types of segments modulo the action of the Weyl group connecting a vertex of type $i$ with a vertex of type $j$, it suffices to compute the vertices of type $j$ in the {\em spherical bigon} $\beta_i:=CH(\triangle, \wht{v_i})\subset S$, where $\wht{v_i}$ is the vertex antipodal to $v_i$.